-Setting off at sunrise on Wednesday 20 October, the pair will begin their ascent of Ben Nevis in Scotland, before heading south to Scafell Pike and then finishing in Wales to arrive at the summit of Snowdon before the sun rises the next day.
+After the challenge was postponed last year due to Covid-19, Jack and Sam are raring to go and have their trip planned to a tee.
+Setting off at sunrise on Saturday 2 April 2022, the pair will begin their ascent of Ben Nevis in Scotland, before heading south to Scafell Pike and then finishing in Wales to arrive at the summit of Snowdon before the sun rises the next day.

 Covering 23 miles with a total ascent of 3,064 metres, the Three Peaks challenge is not for the faint-hearted.
 "The challenge will be tough, but we're super excited and looking forward to it.
 We've been doing training treks through the South Downs, but we know that's nothing compared to the challenge ahead of us," said Jack.

 However, the school friends are no strangers to endurance challenges, having taken on a mammoth bike ride from John O'Groats to Land's End after their A-Levels in 2019, raising over £6,000 for Macmillan Cancer Support.